-Whether other commercial payers will pay for CCM still remains to be seen, although the fact CMS is paying for this service makes it more likely.
+Whether other commercial payers will pay for CCM remains to be seen, although the fact CMS is paying for this service makes it more likely.

+Are there other financial benefits associated with developing a CCM program?
 In addition to direct revenue, CCM offers practitioners a bridge over the chasm between fee-for-service and value-based reimbursement.
 By developing and implementing a CCM program, a practitioner will grow skill sets and internal processes critical to population health management, all the while receiving fee-for-service payment to support those activities.